Cholesterol has become a target for elimination among several fitness enthusiasts and food bloggers.

 The researchers reported their findings in the Journal of Internal Medicine.
 They found that after six weeks of extra egg consumption, serum HDL cholesterol increased by 10 percent.

-A complete mix of vitamins, minerals, and fibers are found in this fruit makes it a top choice for increasing those good cholesterol levels.
+A complete mix of vitamins, minerals, and fibers found in this fruit makes it a top choice for increasing those good cholesterol levels.